Galneryus: 2012–present: Angel of Salvation, European tour and new drummers

 On January 25, 2012, they released the mini-album Kizuna.
 The title song was used in a Fist of the Blue Sky pachinko game, and its cover features the series' main character.
-Galneryus' next single "Hunting for Your Dream" was used as the second closing theme for the new Hunter × Hunter anime adaptation.
-Ono's solo song "Departure!" (which was covered in English by Galneryus on Kizuna) was previously the series' first opening theme, while a different version titled "Departure! -Second Version-" was its second.
+Galneryus' next single, "Hunting for Your Dream", was used as the second closing theme of the new Hunter × Hunter anime adaptation.
+Both Kizuna and the Type A edition of "Hunting for Your Dream" include a cover of Ono's solo song "Departure!"; the former features an English version, and the latter a Japanese one.

 Their eighth studio album Angel of Salvation was released on October 10, 2012, and reached number 17 on the Oricon chart.
 The title track, which interpolates "Violin Concerto in D major, Op.
 35" by Pyotr Ilyich Tchaikovsky, is 14:42 minutes long, twice as long as the version featured in its music video, and features Akane Liv (of Liv Moon) performing backing vocals.
 Yuhki, alongside the band, collaborated with acclaimed video game composer Daisuke Ishiwatari to create the soundtrack for the Japanese fighting game BlazBlue: Chrono Phantasma, which released in arcades in November 2012, performing arrangements for most of the series' original themes.

 On May 22, 2013, Galneryus released their first self-cover album, The Ironhearted Flag Vol. 1: Regeneration Side.
 It became their highest-charting release to date, reaching number 15, and is part of their 10th anniversary celebration, which also included a tour from June 7 to 30.
 On May 26, they performed at the Pure Rock Japan Live 2013 at Club Citta, alongside Nogod, Saber Tiger and Onmyo-Za.

 Jun-ichi was Galneryus' drummer from 2003 to 2016.